cyberquarks/s3db/README.md

 ### POST /:collectionName

-create a new item, the db assigns the id;
+create a new item, the db assigns the id; body must be a json object.

 response:
 ```